 Join your peers from neighboring schools and districts for a Postsecondary and Workforce Readiness (PWR) Symposium to talk about implementing PWR initiatives.
 Engage in strategic conversations about capstone, work-based learning, industry certifications, and ICAP.

-March 17 - Colorado Springs, hosted by Colorado Springs District 11.
-Register here.
+- March 17 - Colorado Springs, hosted by Colorado Springs District 11.
+Postponed - new date TBA.

 Please return to this website for more dates and locations.